 In 2016, seeking to increase the efficiency and effectiveness of our activities, we integrated our environmental management and occupational health and safety management systems.

 Environmental education for all employee groups based on type of work

 Murata conducts environmental education for all employees to improve their environmental awareness.

 With regard to courses for training our internal auditors, in fiscal 2019, the Group created a new course to conduct EHS internal audits in line with the EHS management system.
-In fiscal 2020, the course was modified to comply with ISO 45001.
+In fiscal 2020, this course was updated to comply with ISO45001.
 Also, employees who handle wastewater and gas emission equipment or other equipment that affects the environment receive individual training on appropriate inspections and efficient operation to minimize impact on the environment.

 Three views to rectifying problems

 The Murata Group conducts three types of internal environmental audits at all Japan sites and production plants.
 Each of these audits is conducted from a different perspective, enabling us to identify problems and make improvements based on broad-ranging perspectives.